 When I started with LMM, I had a few thousand dollars in my checking account, two student loans, no emergency fund, no investments, and a job that, while a good job, was one that I didn’t really care about.
-Not in the sense that I didn’t give my best effort, just that it was a job that didn’t really make a difference to other people.
+Not in the sense that I didn’t give my best effort, but it wasn’t a job that made a difference to other people.

-In the less than two years I’ve worked for LMM, I now have six weeks worth of expenses in my checking account, one student loan (I paid off the smaller, higher-interest one but the other has a lower interest rate than the market has a rate of return), an emergency fund, investment accounts, and most importantly, a job that I know helps people.
+In less than two years I’ve worked for LMM, I now have six weeks worth of expenses in my checking account, one student loan (I paid off the smaller, higher-interest one), an emergency fund, investment accounts, and most importantly, a job that I know helps people.
 A lot of people.

 I Know LMM Makes A Difference

 I know it because I see evidence of it every day.
 I see the e-mails you all write.
-Some of you kindly write just to say you enjoy the show.
-Some of you write, like I did, with show suggestions.
-Some of your suggestions I have turned into articles and we have turned into episodes.
+Some of you kindly write to say you enjoy the show.
+Some of you write, like I did, with suggestions.
+Some of your suggestions I have turned into articles that we have turned into episodes.

 Some of you write in with problems, big ones, little ones, simple ones, complicated ones.
 And some of you write in with the most amazing, moving, touching stories about how the show has helped you get out of a bad situation, or avoid what might have become a bad situation.

-Some of you take advice that Andrew gave you personally and write back to tell him that you listened, you did what he advised, and it was a triumph for you.
+Some of you take advice that Andrew gave you personally and write back to tell him that you listened, you did what he advised, and you triumphed.
 I’ll tell you something: when Andrew had his burnout a few months ago and asked that if he or the show had helped you in some way to let him know, you did.

 So many of you did and some of your messages made me cry and probably made him cry too.
 And I absolutely believe that those messages, from his listeners, who he cares so much about, kept LMM alive.

-Well of course there is a need.
-As of May 2013, there was $1.2 TRILLION of outstanding student loan debt.
+Well, of course, there is a need.
+As of May 2013, there was $1.4 trillion of outstanding student loan debt.
 There is $901 billion in credit card debt.
-Among non-retired Americans, 31% have nothing saved for retirement.
-One of the things we have most tried to impress upon our listeners is the importance of an emergency fund; currently 72 million Americans don’t have one.
+Among non-retired Americans, 64% aren’t prepared.
+One of the things we have most tried to impress upon our listeners is the importance of an emergency fund; currently 28% of Americans don’t have one.